 ON THIS PAGE: You will read about the scientific research being done now to learn more about this T-cell leukemia and how to treat it.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 New treatment combinations.
 New treatments are being tested in clinical trials, including new combinations of chemotherapy and immunotherapy.
 For ATLL, several new treatments are being studied including bortezomib (Velcade), arsenic trioxide (Trisenox), and daclizumab (Zenapax), which is an anti-IL2 antibody.
 Romidepsin is also being researched for patients with mycosis fungoides.